Qubic-Core-Services/Proposals/Proposal Ambassador Program S03.md

 - We grew the program from 20 to roughly 70 ambassadors.
 - We onboarded 12 community leads that actively lead and coordinate local Qubic communities.
 - After the first event in Slovenia.
 We organized 5 events across Spain, Turkey and Nigeria but also supported Qubic core teams at the Madrid Hackathon.
-- We represented Qubic at Paris Blockchain Week, Crypto XR, Token 2049 and futurlabs.
+- We represented Qubic at Paris Blockchain Week, Crypto XR, Token 2049 and Future labs Basel, Yildiz technical data science and artificial intelligence Turkey.
 - Delivered a top 3 winner of the Madrid Hackathon (Qulang) and recruited several attendees to join the hackathon.
 - We further increased the number of impressions and engagement on X. For example Qubic France product 50 videos by recognized influencers, reaching around 3m views (YouTube/X).
 - Creation of three new communities: Germany, Russia and China.